strimzi/strimzi-kafka-operator/development-docs/DEV_GUIDE.md

 ### Kubernetes or OpenShift Cluster

 In order to run the integration tests and test any changes made to the operators you will need a functioning Kubernetes or OpenShift cluster.
-This can be a remote cluster or a local development cluster.
+This can be a remote cluster, or a local development cluster.

 #### Minikube